If you are interested in being considered for an Acting Apprenticeship,

 The Bucks County Playhouse Apprentice Program is part of the Actors’ Equity Association Membership Candidate Program (EMC) and Apprentices may be able to obtain EMC points for some of their work at the Playhouse.

 Casting for the Acting Apprentice program will be conducted nationwide through both live auditions and video submissions.
 Apprentices come from some of the top-ranking musical theatre programs at colleges and universities throughout the country.
 Apprentices accepted in past years include students from University of Michigan, University of Cincinnati, Syracuse University, Rider University and Point Park University.

-Bucks County Playhouse opened in 1939 in a converted 1790 gristmill after a group of community activists, led by Broadway orchestrator Don Walker and playwright Moss Hart, rallied to save the building.
-The Playhouse quickly became one of the country’s most famous regional theaters, and a roster of American theatrical royalty, from Helen Hayes to Harpo Marx to Robert Redford, regularly graced its stage.
-Young actors like Grace Kelly, Jessica Walter and Rob Reiner launched their careers at the Playhouse through its famed Acting Apprentice Program.
+Located between Philadelphia and New York, Bucks County Playhouse opened in 1939 in a converted 1790 gristmill after a group of community activists, led by Broadway orchestrator Don Walker and playwright Moss Hart, rallied to save the building.
+The Playhouse quickly became one of the country’s most famous regional theaters and a roster of American theatrical royalty, from Helen Hayes to Harpo Marx to Robert Redford, regularly graced its stage.
+Young actors like Grace Kelly and Jessica Walter launched their careers at the Playhouse through its famed Acting Apprentice Program.
 It remained in continuous operation until December 2010, and after undergoing a $6 million restoration, was reopened in 2012.
 Now under the direction of Broadway producers Alexander Fraser and Robyn Goodman, the Playhouse is once again producing original productions of classic plays and musicals and serving as an important link in the development of new work.